Assignment 2

 Try it

-1. Use Google Maps to get the latitude and longitude of two locations of your choosing, different from the New Orleans and Baton Rouge example above.
-Right-click the map to copy the coordinates at each place you choose.
+1. Use Google Maps to get the latitude and longitude of two locations of your choosing by right-clicking the map to copy the coordinates at each place you choose.

-3. At the top of your web service code, on Line 1, insert a new comment.
-An alternative syntax for multiline comments opens with /* and closes with */.
+3. At the top of your server app code, on Line 1, insert a new comment.
 Give the following in the comment:

-• The names of the locations you used for your coordinates (e.g., “the southwestern corner of Howe-Russell”, or “Beijing”)
+• The names of the locations you used for your test coordinates (e.g., “the southwestern corner of Howe-Russell”, or “Beijing”).

 Screenshot of a JavaScript comment